 We found a spot in the middle of the beach away from other campers.
 After being in the car for hours, pups loved having water to play in.
 Even Xena went in and had a good time.
 She did crazy zoomies I’ve never seen before making figure 8 around our cars several times.
 So happy!

 Jen researched camping sites for us and I researched trail information.
 Both Jen and I are resourceful and enjoy researching.
 But Jen is especially great at last minute detours when things don’t go as planned.
 I can always rely on her to stay calm and come up with a backup plan with me in those times.
 My strength is organization and planning.
 Of course, I had a spreadsheet of our 10-day trip itinerary and additional information we might need.
 We make a great team.

 Next day we explored Wire Pass Trail in Kanab.
-But first, wow… that 8.4 miles on House Rock Valley Rd to the trailhead was an adventure itself.
+But first, wow… that 8.4 miles on House Rock Valley Rd to the trailhead was an adventure in itself.
 It was so bumpy and rugged.
 Dogs hated it.
-We both crawled in our cars trying not to upset them too much.
+We drove so slowly trying our best to not upset them too much.